-Our collaborative family law process seeks to promote conflict resolution and avoid litigation in Waterloo, Ontario.
+Our collaborative family law process seeks to promote conflict resolution and avoid litigation.

 - You, your spouse and your collaborative professionals sign a participation agreement that commits everyone to work in accordance with the principles of collaborative family law.